 Under the NEL, the Commission must make a rule as soon as practicable after publishing its final rule determination.
 However, the Commission can make a rule that does not come into effect straight away.
-Therefore, the Commission can determine that the commencement date for a rule to implement global settlement can be at some point in the future in order to allow for a suitable transition period (i.e. 1 July 2021 to align with the implementation of five minute settlement).
+Therefore, the Commission can determine that the commencement date to implement global settlement can be at some point in the future in order to allow for a suitable transition period (i.e. to align with the implementation of five minute settlement).